msabramo/kallithea/docs/installation.rst

 .. note::
-   DB schema upgrade library has some limitations and can sometimes fail if you try to upgrade from older major releases.
-In such case simply run upgrades sequentially, eg. upgrading from 0.1.X to 0.3.X should be done like that: 0.1.X. > 0.2.X > 0.3.X You can always specify what version of Kallithea you want to install for example in pip `pip install Kallithea==0.2`
+   The DB schema upgrade library has some limitations and can sometimes fail if you try to upgrade from older major releases.
+In such a case simply run upgrades sequentially, e.g., upgrading from 0.1.X to 0.3.X should be done like this: 0.1.X. > 0.2.X > 0.3.X You can always specify what version of Kallithea you want to install for example in pip `pip install Kallithea==0.2`